We may earn money when you click our links.

 Table of Contents

-Sonic Fiber is doing something wild: offering 10 Gig internet speed for just $49.99/month.
+Sonic Fiber is doing something interesting: offering 10 Gig internet speed for just $49.99/month.

 That’s not a typo.

-How is Sonic offering insanely fast internet for a fraction of the price?
+How is Sonic offering such fast internet at that price?
 And more importantly: what can this teach you about choosing your internet plan?

 Let’s start with a side-by-side breakdown: